 Several of our testers have trimmed the Gossamer Gear Thinlight Foam Pad 1/8″ down to a piece large enough for only shoulders and hips to save weight.
 The result is a 1.2-ounce pad.

-The NEMO Switchback Ultralight Sleeping Pad is also trimmable, with each of the 14 sections weighing one ounce.
-It will weigh about eight ounces if you trim it down to only eight sections — which seems to be about the right size for most folks’ shoulders and hips.
+The NEMO Switchback Ultralight Sleeping Pad is also trimmable.
+Each of the 14 sections weighs one ounce, so if you trim it down to only eight sections, it will weigh about eight ounces—about the right size for most folks’ shoulders and hips.

 Rounding the corners on foam pads will save even more weight.